harness/developer-hub/docs/platform/variables-and-expressions/harness-variables.md

 These variables are available for Approval steps only, not stages.

 In the following example, a Deploy stage has two Approval steps.
 For each approval, the pipeline maintains a separate set of approval variables.
-Use the index to access the array element that contains the variables for the relevant approval.
+Use the array index to access the variables for a specific approval.

 ![](./static/approved-user-pipeline-example.png)